jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 Possible future evolutions:

 - Provide a plugin mechanism to let organizations customize the **JHipster companion** with custom features without forking
-- Seemlessly integrate with observablility tools such as ELK, Grafana and Zipkin
+- Seamlessly integrate with observablility tools such as ELK, Grafana and Zipkin
 - Plug into service mesh telemetry services such as those provided by Istio
 - Integrate with the [JHipster Kubernetes Operator](https://github.com/jhipster/jhipster-operator)